Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 Read more »

-Israeli researchers found that sperm concentration and the percentage of fast motility — the ability to move spontaneously and independently — decreased significantly from spring into summer and fall, rebounding in the winter and early spring, according to the New York Daily News report.
+Researchers found that sperm concentration and the percentage of fast motility — the ability to move spontaneously and independently — decreased significantly from spring into summer and fall, rebounding in the winter and early spring.
+The physical structure of the sperm cells was also the healthiest in the winter and early spring months, according to the study published in the American Journal of Obstetrics & Gynecology.

-The robust sperm counts in these months would explain the higher birth rate in the fall, which means higher conception rates the previous winter and early spring, the New York Daily News reports.
+Researchers tested 6,455 semen samples over the course of three years.
+The robust sperm counts in these months would explain the higher birth rate in the fall, which means higher conception rates the previous winter and early spring.

-"For example, those men produced 70 million sperm per milliliter of semen during the winter. …That compared to the approximately 68 million per milliliter the men produced in the spring," according to the report.
-The article also notes that the World Health Organization defines anything over 15 million sperm per milliliter of semen as a normal sperm count.
+For example, the subjects in the study produced about 70 million sperm per milliliter during the winter and 68 million per milliliter in the spring, of which 5 and 3 percent respectively were considered to have “fast” motility.
+(Fast motility, or swimming speed, is a factor in improving the odds of conception.)
+The World Health Organization defines anything over 15 million sperm per milliliter of semen as a normal sperm count.
 Researchers noted that more studies are necessary to find the exact link between the time of the year and sperm health, but some experts suggest hormone variations and exposure to daylight as possible factors.